Ventus218/SAP-assignment-02/README.md

 ## Design

-The system is designed follwing a microservice architecture.
+The system is designed follwing a microservice architecture where each bounded contexts is mapped to a single microservice or frontend.

 ![Components diagram](./doc/diagrams/components.png)